CALLED TO WITNESS TRUTH

 “I did not run away; I walked away by day-light.”

 ABOUT THE ARTIST: TRINA GREENE

 Trina Greene studied at Vassar College, the School of the Museum of Fine Arts, Boston, and Harvard Graduate School.
 Her work has appeared in exhibitions and installations throughout New York State and elsewhere.
 She has completed commissions for the Ulster County Legislature, New York State Parks, Recreation, and Historic Preservation as well as private commissions.
 Her most recent commissions include “The Poorhouse Monument” at the Ulster County Fairgrounds and “Isabella” in Sojourner Truth Park in Port Ewen.

-The statue as a work in progress, as of August 2020.
+The statue as a work in progress, as of August 2020 (top) and November (above).